mikkelsvartveit/thesis/preproject/content/06-discussion.md

 - How domain specific is malware classificaton
   - Comment on performance being so high on malimg
   - Dataset imbalance? (might just be true for ml in general)
+- Compiler optimization detection might be more transferable to ISA detection?
+  - Their approach is quite different than most of the malware papers

 architecture agnostic.